Oshkosh (NYSE:OSK) Issues FY 2022 Earnings Guidance

 Oshkosh (NYSE:OSK – Get Rating) updated its FY 2022 earnings guidance on Thursday.
-The company provided EPS guidance of $3.50-$3.50 for the period, compared to the consensus EPS estimate of $5.36.
+The company provided earnings per share (EPS) guidance of $3.50-$3.50 for the period, compared to the consensus estimate of $5.36.
 The company issued revenue guidance of $8.30 billion-$8.30 billion, compared to the consensus revenue estimate of $8.39 billion.

-Several research firms have recently issued reports on OSK.
-Wells Fargo & Company decreased their price target on Oshkosh from $117.00 to $104.00 in a research note on Thursday, April 28th.
-Bank of America cut Oshkosh from a neutral rating to an underperform rating and cut their price objective for the stock from $103.00 to $92.00 in a research report on Friday, May 13th.
-TheStreet cut Oshkosh from a b- rating to a c+ rating in a research report on Friday, July 1st.
-Citigroup cut Oshkosh from a buy rating to a neutral rating and cut their price objective for the stock from $120.00 to $90.00 in a research report on Thursday, July 7th.
-Finally, Morgan Stanley cut their price objective on Oshkosh from $126.00 to $111.00 and set an overweight rating for the company in a research report on Monday, July 18th.
-One research analyst has rated the stock with a sell rating, eight have issued a hold rating and six have assigned a buy rating to the stock.
-According to MarketBeat, the stock has an average rating of Hold and an average price target of $104.64.
+A number of equities analysts have recently commented on the company.
+Wells Fargo & Company dropped their target price on Oshkosh from $117.00 to $104.00 in a report on Thursday, April 28th.
+Bank of America lowered shares of Oshkosh from a neutral rating to an underperform rating and dropped their price objective for the stock from $103.00 to $92.00 in a research note on Friday, May 13th.
+TheStreet downgraded shares of Oshkosh from a b- rating to a c+ rating in a research note on Friday, July 1st.
+Credit Suisse Group set a $97.00 price objective on Oshkosh in a report on Tuesday, July 19th.
+Finally, Citigroup lowered shares of Oshkosh from a buy rating to a neutral rating and reduced their target price for the stock from $120.00 to $90.00 in a research report on Thursday, July 7th.
+One investment analyst has rated the stock with a sell rating, eight have assigned a hold rating and seven have issued a buy rating to the stock.
+Based on data from MarketBeat.com, the stock currently has a consensus rating of Hold and a consensus price target of $104.87.

 Oshkosh Dividend Announcement

-The business also recently declared a quarterly dividend, which will be paid on Monday, August 29th.
-Stockholders of record on Monday, August 15th will be paid a $0.37 dividend.
-This represents a $1.48 dividend on an annualized basis and a dividend yield of 1.72%.
+The firm also recently announced a quarterly dividend, which will be paid on Monday, August 29th.
+Shareholders of record on Monday, August 15th will be given a dividend of $0.37 per share.
+This represents a $1.48 dividend on an annualized basis and a yield of 1.77%.
 The ex-dividend date is Friday, August 12th.
-Oshkosh’s dividend payout ratio (DPR) is currently 33.41%.
+Oshkosh’s payout ratio is currently 83.62%.

 Oshkosh Corporation designs, manufactures, and markets specialty vehicles and vehicle bodies worldwide.
 The company's Access Equipment segment provides aerial work platforms and telehandlers for use in various construction, industrial, institutional, and general maintenance applications.
 This segment also offers rental fleet loans and leases, and floor plan and retail financing through third-party funding arrangements; towing and recovery equipment; carriers and wreckers; equipment installation services; and chassis and service parts sales.